microsoft/LUIS-Samples/bot-integration-samples/hotel-finder/csharp/README.md

     ![App Settings](images/prereqs-appid.png)

-2. Endpoint Key
+1. Endpoint Key

     Once your app is published, copy the endpoint key from the application resources on the Publish App page.

     ![Endpoint API Key](images/prereqs-apikey.png)

-### Code Highlights
+## Run and test the sample

+1. Once your keys are in place, run the sample in Visual Studio.

+1. You will see a browser window open and display your localhost number in the address bar.

+1. Open the Bot Emulator application.
+You do not need to worry about providing a Microsoft App ID and a Microsoft APP Password (they are optional).

+1. Take the `localhost:####` from the browser and add that to your bot emulator.
+It should look something like this: `http://localhost:3979/api/messages`.
+Then choose "Connect".

+1. When you see `POST 200 [conversationUpdate]`, your bot is ready to receive text as input.

+1. Start by typing "hi" in the chat window.
+It will respond with more usage instructions to follow.

+NOTE: in order to use the chat client, the app must be running in Visual Studio.

+## Code highlights - understanding key parts

-One of the key problems in human-computer interactions is the ability of the computer to understand what a person wants, and to find the pieces of information that are relevant to their intent.
+One of the main problems in human-computer interactions is the ability of the computer to understand what a person wants and find the pieces of information that are relevant to their intent.
 In the LUIS application, you will bundle together the intents and entities that are important to your task.

-Read more about [Planning an Application](https://www.microsoft.com/cognitive-services/en-us/LUIS-api/documentation/Plan-your-app) in the LUIS Help Docs.
-Check out the use of LuisIntent attributes decorating [RootLuisDialog](Dialogs/RootLuisDialog.cs#L36) methods to handle LUIS Intents, for instance `[LuisIntent("SearchHotels")]`.
+Here are LuisIntent attributes decorating [RootLuisDialog](Dialogs/RootLuisDialog.cs#L36) methods to handle LUIS Intents, for instance `[LuisIntent("SearchHotels")]`.

 ````C#
 [LuisIntent("SearchHotels")]